Van Buren Youth Fair canceled due to coronavirus

 During the 1940s, fair officials were faced with a similar decision to cancel the fair for a period of time when the former fairground, located in downtown Hartford, was converted into a German prisoner of war camp.

-“We look forward to 2021 and the return of a deeply-rooted county tradition, the 2021 Van Buren Youth Fair,” the fair board stated in its news release.
+“We look forward to 2021 and the return of a deeply-rooted county tradition, the 2021 Van Buren Youth Fair,” the fair board said.

 In the meantime the fair board is considering whether portions of this year’s fair could possibly take place online.

 “The Fair Board is still researching and considering all virtual options.
-We will provide everyone with the information as it is available,” the fair board news release stated.
+We will provide everyone with the information as it is available,” the board stated.